girliemac/girliemac.github.io/_posts/2014-07-28-devicemode.md

 ## Remote Debugging with Screencast

 There is a newer addition to the Device Mode- a better screencasting feature.
 This obscure feature has been intruduced to Chrome DevTools already a while ago, but the new and improved features just landed to Canary as an experimental tool.
-This new screencast comes with Carary build 38.0.2101.0 and newer.
+This new screencast comes with Canary build 38.0.2101.0 and newer.

 To use the experimental features, you need to enable the *DevTools Experiments* from `chrome://flags/#enable-devtools-experiments`.
 Then open the DevTools and click the gear icon to manually turn on the screencast feature.